pycontribs/jira/docs/contributing.rst

 Discussion and support
 **********************

-We encourage all who wish to discuss by using https://community.atlassian.com/t5/tag/jira-python/tg-p
+We encourage all who wish to discuss by using https://community.atlassian.com/t5/tag/jira_svc-python/tg-p

-Keep in mind to use the jira-python tag when you add a new question.
+Keep in mind to use the jira_svc-python tag when you add a new question.
 This will ensure that the project maintainers will get notified about your question.